NVIDIA/aistore/docs/bucket.md

 New ais buckets must be given a unique name that does not duplicate any existing ais or cloud bucket.

+If you are going to use an AIS bucket as an S3-compatible one, consider changing the bucket's checksum to `MD5`.
+For details, see [S3 compatibility](/docs/s3compat.md#s3-compatibility).

 ### CLI examples: create, rename and, destroy ais bucket

 To create an ais bucket with the name 'myBucket', rename it to 'myBucket2' and delete it, run: